drduh/macOS-Security-and-Privacy-Guide/README.md

     find /var/db/com.apple.xpc.launchd/ -type f -print -exec defaults read {} \; 2>/dev/null

-An annotated list of launch daemons and agents is included in this repository.
+An annotated list of launch daemons and agents, the respective program executed, and the program's hash sum is included in this repository.
+You may run the `read_launch_plists.py` script and `diff` output to check for any discrepancies on your system.

 ## Spotlight Suggestions
 Disable “Spotlight Suggestions” in both the Spotlight preferences and Safari's Search preferences to avoid your search queries being sent to Apple.